agentmodels/agentmodels.org/chapters/3c-pomdp.md

     }));
 };

+// To simulate the agent, need to transition
+// the state, sample an observation, then
+// get agent's action (after agent updates belief)

 // *startState* is agent's actual startState (unknown to agent)
-// *priorBelief* is agent's initial belief function var simulate = function(startState, priorBelief) {
+// *priorBelief* is agent's initial belief function

+var simulate = function(startState, priorBelief) {

   var sampleSequence = function(state, priorBelief, action) {